kennethreitz-archive/.com/content/posts/121205-year-in-review.rst

 Accomplishments & Goals
 -----------------------

 For years, I dreamed of being a well known member of the open source community.
-I spent hundreds of nights obsessing over other's code and developing my own development style/philosophies.
+I spent hundreds of nights obsessing over other's code and developing my own development style and philosophies.

 Much to my surprise, all of that work really paid off.
 Today, I'm the #1 most followed Python GitHub user and the #17th most followed GitHub user in general.
 Requests has been downloaded 1,500,000+ times and is indirectly helping change the world.
 OSX-GCC-Installer reached over 43 TB of downloads and directly inspired Apple's Command-Line Tools.